Guillermo Viscarra Fabre

-Guillermo Viscarra Fabre, born June 23, 1900, in Sorata, dead 1980 in La Paz, was a Bolivian author, poet and pacifist.
+Guillermo Viscarra Fabre (June 23, 1900, in Sorata – 1980 in La Paz) was a Bolivian author, poet and pacifist.

 Biography

 Viscarra Fabre was born and grew up in the village of Sorata, son of Francisco Viscarra and Carmela Fabre.
 He was one of Bolivia's most known poet and author during the 19th century.
 He wrote several books and anthologies during his lifetime.
 He also appeared in Bolivia's first silent film Wara Wara (1930).